cadyv/physics-research-guide/README.md

   This is a matter of personal taste!
 During the academic year, doing research on campus is often the most logistically feasible option.
 In the summer, you can stay on campus or apply to external programs; there are upsides and downsides to each.
 External programs often have more structure, so they can be a good way not only to visit another campus but also to network and gain experience in a structured environment.
 However, most programs are between 8-12 weeks long and may not have options to continue work on the same project after the program ends.
 Working on campus gives an opportunity to continue research into the academic year, allowing you to work more deeply on a project than you could in one summer.

   Ultimately, you can also choose to do both!
 Many students apply to external programs as their first research experience, and then do research on campus later in along in undergrad.
 Many REU's and other programs are specifically designed for students who have not had previous research experience, so they can be a good first step into physics research.
-Something to keep in mind as well is that many of these programs are aimed at studetns attending smaller colleges and universities who may not have the same on-campus resources, and many can be very competitive-- so don't get discouraged if you apply but do not get in.
+Something to keep in mind as well is that many of these programs are aimed at students attending smaller colleges and universities who may not have the same on-campus resources, and many can be very competitive-- so don't get discouraged if you apply but do not get in.

 ## Picking a research area